Skip to Content

 The Blowing Rock is touted as North Carolina’s First Tourist Attraction and has been attracting visitors since 1933.

 While it’s definitely a commercial venture, charging $9 per person for a look at the rock and the breathtaking view, it is completely dog-friendly, and a beautiful spot for an afternoon picnic.
-Meander on the flat, handicap-accessible walking paths, check out the vistas, and explore the lovely gardens, and a gift shop.

 The attraction and the town’s namesake, the Blowing Rock, is a slab of Gneiss that juts out above the surrounding cliffs, 4,000 feet above sea level.

 Supposedly, the walls of the gorge below form a wind tunnel.
 The winds blow through with such force that it returns light objects that are thrown into the void from the rock.
-I can’t vouch for that, as there was absolutely no wind the day I visited.
+I can’t vouch for that, as there was no wind the day I visited.

-Rough Ridge Trail, Blue Ridge Parkway
+Hike the Rough Ridge Trail of the Blue Ridge Parkway

-The Rough Ridge Trail is a beautiful little hike (1.5 miles round-trip) with awesome views of the surrounding mountains, as well as the Linn Cove Viaduct.
 Starting at the Rough Ridge Overlook on the Blue Ridge Parkway, milepost 302.8, the Rough Ridge Trail is actually a small section of the 13-mile Tanawha Trail.

 To make your hike a little longer, start at the Boulder Fields Overlook (milepost 302.4), and hike up to the Tanawha Trail and then on to Rough Ridge Summit, at 4,773 feet in elevation.
 Unless it’s cloudy, you’ll be treated to neverending views of the Blue Ridge Mountains.